fatimaqais/clicks-backend/README.md

 ![secret key](documentation/secretkey.jpg)
 ![Cloudinary url](documentation/cloudinary-url.jpg)

-25. Open the **Deploy** tab and in **Deployement** method section, select **Connnect to Github**
+25. Open the **Deploy** tab and in **Deployment** method section, select **Connect to GitHub**
 26. Search for your Repo and then **Deploy Branch**.
-You app should then be up and running!
+Your app should then be up and running!

 ### Cloning and setting up the project
 Steps to clone and set up this project:
 1. In this repository, click on the code tab.
 2. Once you click on the tab, click on local and copy the URL.
 3. Use an IDE and open Git Bash.
-Change directory to the location where you want the cloned directory to be made.
+Change the directory to the location where you want the cloned directory to be made.
 4. Type **git clone** and then paste the URL that you copied from GitHub.
 5. To get the project working, install requirements, which will download all the dependencies.
 ```Python